 I believe in the power of positive thinking (a bit too much) and every year I would convince myself that “this time” it’ll be different.
 School won’t ever start back up… the sun will always be shining… the rest of our days will be filled with activities such as tag-playing and ice-cream-man-chasing.
 It’s good to be optimistic, but man I really know how to set myself up for crushing disappointment.

 Now that I’m older and wiser there are 2 things I love about fall. #1: The fact that it’s still 90 degrees in Austin through December (ok, so that one’s cheating), and #2: pumpkin bread.
 With chocolate.

 - ½ teaspoon salt

 - ½ cup sugar

 - 1 cup organic pumpkin purée

 - a handful or so of chocolate chips

 - Preheat oven to 350.

-- Combine wet and dry ingredients.
+- Stir the wet ingredients into the dry ingredients.
 Pour into a greased loaf pan and sprinkle with chocolate chips.

-- Bake for 40-50 minutes or until a toothpick comes out (almost) clean except for the very middle.
-(Unless you have a more even temperatured oven than I do because if my middle is done, my ends are overdone).
+- Bake for 40-50 minutes or until a toothpick comes out clean except for the very middle.
+Because of the way my oven heats, I usually leave the middle slightly underdone so that the ends aren't overbaked!